ITV2: History

 Prior to the launch of Channel 4 in 1982, the name "ITV2" had sometimes been used to refer informally to an envisioned second commercial network in the UK.
 However, the name resurfaced in the late 1990s for very different reasons.
 The launch of digital terrestrial television services in the UK saw each existing analogue terrestrial broadcaster given a slice of bandwidth with which to carry their existing service after the analogue switch off, with space left over for new channels.
 While strictly speaking this space belonged to each regional contractor for use within their own region, ITV had undergone a series of buyouts earlier in the decade; the three players operating the majority of the network, Granada, Carlton, and United News & Media, jointly launched ITV2 in 1998 to be broadcast to most of the country as a uniform service.
 While free-to-air, it was marketed alongside their own subscription based ONdigital platform.
 Other ITV licencees, SMG, UTV and GMTV launched their own services in the space (see below).

+Ahead of a proposed white paper for digital broadcasting in the summer of 1995, ITV already had interest in launching ITV2, which would broadcast in widescreen.
+One of the likely possibilities for the new channel was the airing of repeats of programmes from the main ITV channel or sporting events.
+The new channel would be a concerted group effort between the various ITV franchise owners, as they would have shares in the channel.
+Moreover, it would be a centralised channel from the outset, without relying on the federal structure of the existing channel.

 ITV2 was announced in May 1998, and the channel's original controller was Brian Barwick.
+Most of the programmes were repeats, but these would enable viewers to catch up with recent ITV programmes.
+Airing of retro output was ruled out, because it did not have the intention of becoming another archive channel.
+Among the ideas for original programmes included a daily teenage talk show set to air on weekdays, a late night half-hour review of the week's ITV soaps, a pop music review show to air during peak time, an interactive sports magazine programme and a football-themed game show.
+There would also be coverage of alternative sports, such as golf, basketball and snow boarding.
+Within days of the announcement, independent production company Chrysalis hoped to provide programmes for the channel.
+Snooker coverage was announced in June, with two new tournaments being created specifically for the new channel.
+At the time, the channel had an awareness rate of just 5%.
+The channel was initially due to launch in November, but it had already faced a potential problem based on low ratings, based on the possibility of airing Manchester United and Arsenal matches for the upcoming Champions League season, but would see a decrease when the group phase was expected to end in December.